cugos/cugos.github.com/README.md

     jekyll serve

 Now, open `http://localhost:4000` in your web browser and you should see a local version of the CUGOS site.

+To learn how to add pages to the site see [the wiki](https://github.com/cugos/cugos.github.com/wiki/Adding-New-Posts)